 With a mission to enhance the lives of persons served, St. Vincent New Hope opened three group homes in 1989.
 This commitment to community living and integration precipitated the decision to stop admissions in 1990 and gradually downsize the residential facility.
 Additional group homes were added and the Supported Living Program began operation in 1993.
 By 1996, with a grant by the Daughters of Charity Foundation, thirty, three-person supported living homes had been acquired, most of which were fully accessible.
 The last residents of the facility moved into the community in 1996 and the residential facility ceased operation, though the administrative offices remained in the building.

-As the Group Home and Supported Living Programs continued to grow and thrive in the early 2000’s, New Hope also sought opportunities to address other needs within the community.
-The Children Youth Community Services (CYCS) started in 2000, utilizing the Medicaid Waiver to support adolescents in their family homes, later becoming Family Community Services (FCS).
-In 2002 the Home Based Counseling Program was implemented providing counseling and case management services to families in the Marion County Juvenile Court system for family preservation.
+As the Group Home and Supported Living Programs continued to grow and thrive in the early 2000’s, New Hope created new programs and expanded services to address other needs within the community.
+In 2000, New Hope began to support adolescents in their family homes, eventually becoming the Family Community Services (FCS) program.
+Then, in 2002, the Home-Based Counseling Program was implemented, providing counseling and case management services to families in the Marion County Juvenile Court system for family preservation.

 Recognizing the residential clients’ need for meaningful activities during weekdays, St. Vincent New Hope created a Day Services Program in 2008 which opened in the main office building.
 Individualized recreational therapy and music therapy were later added to complement the Day Services programming.
 Behavior Services expands to provide services to persons not served by other New Hope Programs.

 With the ever-changing healthcare climate and after much careful discernment, the Boards of Directors of St. Vincent New Hope and St. Vincent Health made the decision to separate organizations.
 On January 1, 2014, New Hope came full circle and became New Hope of Indiana, Inc., an independent not-for-profit organization once again.